Entreaty

 What can I do with an Entreaty?

-- Empower an item- You can dedicate items to your God for effects aligned with their domain.
-Items may be enchanted up to a one-year duration with a specialist enchantments that are not covered by basic enchantments.
+- Empower an item – You can dedicate items to your God for effects aligned with their domain.
+Items may be enchanted up to a one-year duration with specialist enchantments that are not covered by basic enchantments.

-- Empower an area- Bless a small area in the name of your God, and let your fellow priests.
+- Empower an area – Bless a small area in the name of your God.
 The cost of this will be determined by the effect, its duration, and how long you wish to keep it before deployment.
 An area can only have one blessing effect at a time.

-- Enquire Divine Wisdom- Characters can use the Entreaty to ask their God a question.
-The answer is dependent on the God´s knowledge and how relevant the question is to their domain.
+- Enquire after Divine Wisdom – Characters can use the Entreaty to ask their God a question.
+The answer is dependent on the God’s knowledge and how relevant the question is to their domain.
+The Entreaty allows you to give more context than a Divine Inspiration question and provide more power for more difficult questions.

 What can I not do with an Entreaty